 A private equity firm with a manufacturing holding that produced metal display racks for big-box retailers, and warehousing and distribution operations.
 The PE firm wanted to quickly improve the operational and financial performance of this holding.

 This particular holding by the firm was created through acquisition, and which drove questions regarding its true production capacity due to the multiple, disparate systems created by the acquisition.
-Our task was to help the operation to navigate this systems to improve asset utilization, increase throughput, and reduce setup time and scrap.
+Our task was to help the operation to navigate their systems to improve asset utilization, increase throughput, and reduce setup time and scrap.

 During our initial analysis we helped the client discover that there was hidden capacity in the system, as a result we recommended rationalizing and consolidating plants.
 From there, we worked with the client to develop a complex financial analysis which ultimately provided the road map to success, i.e., which of plants to consolidate, in what order; which ones to improve and how.
 A critical path containing all significant activities required to complete both the consolidation and operational improvement parts of the project on schedule was developed and reviewed weekly with the joint Steering Team.